-Here are a few observations from the Alaska salmon season thus far.
+Here are a few highlights from Alaska's young salmon season.

 Sitka troller charged with two violations